Reports of events

 Reconciling the past

 A beautiful summer evening brought some 48 grownups and children together in Richland’s John Dam Plaza on August 9, 2007 to commemorate an historic tragedy and express hope that it never be repeated.
-Our Atomic Cities Peace Memorial ceremony was an hour-long program of speech, song, and prayer that took place within a circle of peace lanterns on the anniversary of the Nagasaki atomic bombing.
+Our Atomic Cities Peace Memorial ceremony was an hour-long program of speech, song and prayer that took place within a circle of peace lanterns on the anniversary of the Nagasaki atomic bombing.
 We were especially honored to have with us Rev. Senji Kanaeda and Rev. Gilberto Perez, Buddhist monks from the Nipponzan Myohoji temple on Bainbridge Island.
 They returned to Richland, following completion of the Interfaith Peace Walk they led in July from Hanford to the Trident nuclear submarine base at Bangor, to do a chant and prayer on the Memorial program.

 In accordance with the theme of reconciliation, those who died on both sides of the war with Japan were memorialized.
 Representing all the Americans who died in the war was a United States flag that has flown over the sunken battleship Arizona in Pearl Harbor.
 Representing the Japanese who died was the “Bell of Peace,” a model of a bell recovered from the ruins of a church at ground zero in Nagasaki.
 The “Bell of Peace” — a gift from the mayor of Nagasaki to the city of Richland in August 1985 — was rung in memory of both the Americans and the Japanese who died in the war.